hfakoor222/Routing_Diagnostics_App/README.md

                 #    NAPALM includes about triple the fucntions I've listed

 </p>
-This might mean overloading classes is not necessary.
-These funtions would be easy to integrate into the modules of the program.

-My eventual plan is to add diagnostics to Connection_Handler.py, to include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions.
+My eventual plan is to add diagnostics to Connection_Handler.py, to include checking for open ports, https connections, VPN checker, and a IPSEC tunnel fragmentation functions, route costs.
 There's an argument for adding a spoofed ip header functionality as well, to ping from the central node.

 Adding these in only means updating the view layer which is presented as CLI.
 It is a CLI based app: update for curses library as an overlay, or a web hosted app may be added.